Northwest Alliances

 Dr. Jenny Cappuccio is an Associate Professor of Biochemistry in the Department of Chemistry at Cal Poly Humboldt in Northern California.
 She received her PhD from UC Santa Cruz, followed by postdoctoral work at both Lawrence Livermore and Lawrence Berkeley National Laboratories.
 Dr. Cappuccio has a passion for research in the areas of membrane protein nanobiotechnology and surface display of enzymes.
 She serves as a member of the Faculty Consensus Group for the California State University Program for Education and Research in Biotechnology (CSUPERB).
 She is implementing course based undergraduate research experiences (CURES) in her courses at Humboldt.
 Dr. Cappuccio is proud to have served as the CSU LSAMP campus coordinator promoting diversity in STEM disciplines.
 Dr. Cappuccio also serves a Co-PI and outreach mentor for the CIRM Bridges 3.0 training grant for regenerative medicine.

-A photo of Dr. Amanda Mifflin
+Dr. Amanda Mifflin headshot

 Dr. Amanda Mifflin